maheshsabnis/blazejan2021/readme.md

         - function* myFunction(){.......}, myFunction() is geerator
     - used in SAGA extensively, the library for managing ajax calls uin react-redux apps
 # Proxy
+    - The 'Proxy()' object in ES 6
+        - have rules to read and write data to and from the original object
+    - const pxy = new Proxy(target, handler);
+    - handler is the interceptor that intercepts incommin requests from the client
+    - target is the original object to be proxied of which data/properties will be delivered to client using taregt
 # Destructuring